mybonk/mybonk-wiki/workshop-22/README.md

 1. In `acme-treasury`, go to **Send**
 2. Fill in:
-   - **Pay to**: any Mutinynet address (use a second receive address from the same wallet if you have no other)
+   - **Pay to**: any test network address (use a second receive address from the same wallet if you have no other)
    - **Amount**: `0.0001 sBTC`
    - **Label**: `supplier-payment`
 3. Click **Create Transaction** — Sparrow builds the unsigned PSBT